reakaleek/docs-builder/docs/versions/content-patterns.md

 ## Prose

-**Use case**: Clarifying or secondary information, differences with a "why"

-**When to use:**
+**Use cases:**
+* When features in a list of features are exclusive to a specific context, or were introduced in a specific version
+* Requirements, limits, other simple, mirrored facts
 * Cases where the information isn’t wildly important, but nice to know, or to add basic terminology change info to overviews
 * Comparative overviews
-* Differences that are small enough or not significant enough to warrant an admonition or tabs or separate sections with frontmatter.
+* Differences that are small enough or not significant enough to warrant an admonition or tabs or separate sections with front matter

 In some cases, you might want to add a paragraph specific to one version or another in prose to clarify behavior or terminology.